michelleN/community/configmap.md

   ConfigMap *ConfigMapVolumeSource `json:"configMap,omitempty"`
 }

-// Represents a volume that holds configuration data. type ConfigMapVolumeSource struct {
+// ConfigMapVolumeSource represents a volume that holds configuration data type ConfigMapVolumeSource struct {
-  LocalObjectReference `json:",inline"`
-  // A list of keys to project into the volume.
+  // A list of configuration data keys to project into the volume in files Files []ConfigMapVolumeFile `json:"files"`
-  // If unspecified, each key-value pair in the Data field of the
-  // referenced ConfigMap will be projected into the volume as a file whose name
-  // is the key and content is the value.
-  // If specified, the listed keys will be project into the specified paths, and
-  // unlisted keys will not be present.
-  Items []KeyToPath `json:"items,omitempty"`
 }

-// Represents a mapping of a key to a relative path. type KeyToPath struct {
+// ConfigMapVolumeFile represents a single file containing configuration data type ConfigMapVolumeFile struct {
-  // The name of the key to select
-  Key string `json:"key"`
+  ConfigMapSelector `json:",inline"`

   // The relative path name of the file to be created.
   // Must not be absolute or contain the '..' path.
 Must be utf-8 encoded.